UPDATED: 17 March, 2020

-Canada, along with the rest of the world, has gone into a frenzy with the recent Coronavirus outbreak.
+Canada, along with the rest of the world, has gone into a frenzy with the recent COVID-19 (coronavirus) outbreak.
 People have become wary of going out unnecessarily to avoid infection.
 You may have even noticed a higher number of cancellations at your dental office.
 This isn’t surprising since patients want to be in the safety of their own homes.

 In order to prevent the spread of the coronavirus, organizations and especially health care providers must take the necessary precautions to keep their facilities and tools sanitized.
 On top of the recommended infection-control practices, here are some tips to keep your office a safe space for your staff and your patients: